LeporidaeLepus/Battleships/README.md

 # Battleships

-This is a webpage game called Battleship used HTML, CSS and JavaCsript.
+This is a webpage game called Battleship written by HTML, CSS and JavaCsript.
 If you want to try this game, click [here](https://leporidaelepus.github.io/Battleships/).

 - To win the game, click the board to fire the enemy's ships in limit times (which is half the number of boards).
   - After clicking, the selected board will change its color.
 If the board is part of a boat, it will change to orange, else it will change to dark green.